ChrisJ3D/Portfolio/pages/1-about.md

 I'm Chris, and I make visual effects for games and film.
 I began my career navigating the numerous studios around Stockholm, and am currently residing in New York.

-## Mentorships

-Everyone needs to get started somewhere.
-I'm happy to provide portfolio reviews, advice, or answer any questions you might have about working with digital art in the film or games industry.
-Don't hesitate to get in touch and I'll get back to you as soon as I can.

 ## Projects

 * [Battlefield 1 (2016)](https://www.battlefield.com/games/battlefield-1)